Eleee28/VHDL_projects/README.md

 Implementation of an **encoder** + Simulation file

 ## Lowest number
-Implementation of a system that receives as input 16 2-bit numbers and returns the lowest number.
+Implementation of a system that receives as input 16 2-bit numbers and returns the lowest number. <br>
 It is designed in a structural way, the lowest_num entity consists of 15 cells that are implemented using a **Comparator** and a **Multiplexer**.
 Simulation files are included.

 ## Lab 1